A task is the object you use to describe a computation on Qarnot's computing platform.

 REST API error codes: If you encounter a REST API error, you can refer to the common errors page.

-- Read the disks section.
+- Read the pools section.